TheEucatastrophe/starwardodyssey/SRD/exploration.md

 # Exploration

 The bulk of what the crew will be doing is exploring sites of intrigue, mystery, or danger.
-A site is any space that is broken up into connecting rooms or areas.
+A site is any location that is broken up into connecting rooms or areas.
+The PCs will be moving from room to room, thoroughly exploring the site, dealing with whatever encounters they may face, picking up loot, and completing objectives.

 1. **Information**.
 The Ref describes the crew’s locale, as well as any obvious dangers.
 The players should ask questions about the location.
 2. **Actions**.
 The players declare what they want their characters to do and the referee resolves each character’s actions simultaneously.